 Most women desire a smaller, thinner nose that’s straight and has a nasal tip that turns up slightly.
 Thick skin that creates a downturned, prominent nasal tip often leads to lowered self-confidence.

-How Does a Pollybeak Deformity Happen?
+How to Avoid Pollybeak Deformity

 A pollybeak deformity is a complication of a previous rhinoplasty surgery.
 Either the surgeon did not perform the primary rhinoplasty well, or poor healing occurred after surgery, or both.